gmc-code/PC-algorithms1/docs/pseudocode/case.rst

 Wilcard
 --------------------------

-| If an exact match is not confirmed, the last case, a wildcard _, if provided, will be used as the matching case.
+| If an exact match is not confirmed, the last case, if provided, will be used as the matching case.
-| However, since an underscore will not work in an f-string, the wildcard can be given another variable name such as ``other``.
+| If the wildcard ``_``, if often used as a variable that is not again used.
+| Another variable name, such as ``other``, is used if it is used in the case block code.

 .. code-block:: python